Laurence Graff: Career

-Encouraging her son to learn a trade, Graff's mother enrolled him onto a jewellery manufacturing workshop in London, and left school at 14 to come an apprentice.
+Encouraging her son to learn a trade, Graff's mother enrolled him onto a jewellery manufacturing workshop in London, and he left school at 14 to become an apprentice.
 He soon went into partnership with Schindler, a jeweller, repairing rings and creating small pieces of jewellery in a small shop.
 That shop went out of business and so Graff began selling his jewellery designs independently to jewellers all over England.
 By 1962, he had two jewellery shops, including his first in Hatton Garden.

 In 1960, he founded the Graff Diamonds company.
 In 1966 he commissioned the English jewellery-designer Robert Thomas to design a diamond jewel to enter into the De Beers Diamond International Awards competition.
-The ribbon bracelet created won the competition.
+The ribbon bracelet he created won the competition.
 By 1974, he had begun specialising in selling to newly rich buyers from the Middle East.
 In particular, he supplied many jewels for Hassanal Bolkiah, the 29th Sultan of Brunei, who became a lifelong client and friend.
 One day, Prince Turki II bin Abdulaziz Al Saud walked into the shop and bought everything including a 14 carat diamond.
 Graff has expanded his company, with over 35 shops in Africa, Asia, Europe, the Middle East and the US.

 Graff was appointed Officer of the Order of the British Empire (OBE) in the 2013 Birthday Honours for services to the jewellery industry.

 According to the Sunday Times Rich List 2020, Graff and his son Francois had a combined personal net worth of £3.785 billion.